No-Arbitrage Pricing for Dividend-Paying Securities in Discrete-Time Markets with Transaction Costs: The value process and the self-financing condition

 We now illustrate the processes introduced above in the context of a vanilla Credit Default Swap (CDS) contract. \begin{example} A CDS contract is a contract between two parties, a \emph{protection buyer} and a \emph{protection seller}, in which the protection buyer pays periodic fees to the protection seller in exchange for some payment made by the protection seller to the protection buyer if a pre-specified credit event of a reference entity occurs.
 Let $\tau$ be the nonnegative random variable specifying the time of the credit event of the reference entity.
 Suppose the CDS contract admits the following specifications: initiation date $t=0$, expiration date $t=T$, and nominal value \$1.
 For simplicity, we assume that the loss-given-default is a nonnegative scalar $\delta$ and is paid at default.
 Typically, CDS contracts are traded on over-the-counter markets in which dealers quote CDS spreads to investors.
 Suppose that the CDS spread quoted by the dealer to sell a CDS contract with above specifications is $\kappa^{bid}$ (to be received every unit of time), and the CDS spread quoted by the dealer to buy a CDS contract with above specifications is $\kappa^{ask}$ (to be paid every unit of time).
 We remark that the CDS spreads $\kappa^{ask}$ and $\kappa^{bid}$ are specified in the CDS contract, so the CDS contract to sell protection is technically a different contract than the CDS contract to buy protection.

 The cumulative dividend processes $A^{ask}$ and $A^{bid}$ associated with buying and selling the CDS with specifications above, respectively, are defined as

 for $t \in \cT^*$.
-In this case, the ex-dividend ask and bid price processes $P^{bid}$ and $P^{ask}$ specify the mark-to-market values of the CDS for the protection seller and protection buyer, respectively, from the perspective of the protection buyer. \end{example} From now on, we make the following standing assumption.
+In this case, the ex-dividend ask and bid price processes $P^{bid}$ and $P^{ask}$ specify the mark-to-market values of the CDS for the protection seller and protection buyer, respectively, from the perspective of the protection buyer.
+The CDS spreads $\kappa^{ask}$ and $\kappa^{bid}$ are set so that $P^{bid}_0=P^{ask}_0=0$.
+Also, we have that $P^{ask}_T=P^{bid}_T=0$ since they are ex-dividend prices. \end{example}